codegdo/mango/docs/04_react/01_cleanup/001_initial_cleanup.md

-# Perform Initial Cleanup:
+# Perform Initial Cleanup

-## Remove Unnecessary Files:
+## Remove Unnecessary Files

 Navigate to the "src" directory and remove unnecessary files, leaving only "main.tsx" and "vite-env.d.ts."